input-output-hk/marlowe-doc/tutorials/guides/marlowe-cli.md

 ## Preliminaries

-See [Lesson 0.
-Preliminaries](00-preliminaries.md) for information on setting up one's environment for using this tutorial.
+See [Preliminaries](preliminaries.md) for information on setting up one's environment for using this tutorial.

 The lesson assumes that the following environment variables have been set.
 - `CARDANO_NODE_SOCKET_PATH`: location of Cardano node's socket.